Brandon Child Custody Attorney

 What Rights Does a Father Have in Florida?

-In Florida, an unmarried father has no legal rights to custody or visitation until paternity is legally established.
+In Brandon, FL, an unmarried father has no legal rights to custody or visitation until paternity is legally established.
 Until then, the mother has legal and physical custody of the child.

 Custody issues should be resolved swiftly and amicably in order to minimize the trauma to children.
-At the Law Office of Thomas P. Gill, Jr., our Brandon child custody attorney strives to find efficient and effective solutions that work for your family.
+At the Law Office of Thomas P. Gill, Jr., our child custody lawyers in Brandon, FL strives to find efficient and effective solutions that work for your family.
 We can steer you towards a sound parenting plan that is in your and your children's interests.
 Tell us more about your parenting goals today.